NoriSte/ui-testing-best-practices/sections/generic-best-practices/cicd-strategies-for-ui-apps-and-deployed-services.md

 This rigorous testing practice not only encourages code quality but also fosters a paradigm shift towards process automation.
 Consequently, it reduces the reliance on management tools for process enforcement, thus improving efficiency and developer experience.

 But what happens after the PR is merged?
 What about continuous deployment?
-For this, let's examine another UI app which employs Amplify for deployments: Yan Cui's [Vue-based Twitter clone](https://github.com/muratkeremozcan/appsyncmasterclass-frontend/tree/main/.github/workflows).
+For this, let us examine another UI app which employs Amplify for deployments: Yan Cui's [Vue-based Twitter clone](https://github.com/muratkeremozcan/appsyncmasterclass-frontend/tree/main/.github/workflows).
 Looking at this repository, we find two YAML files. [`PR.yml`](https://github.com/muratkeremozcan/appsyncmasterclass-frontend/blob/main/.github/workflows/PR.yml) is very similar to our previous Tour of Heroes example, though this application is built with Vue & JavaScript rather than React & TypeScript.
 Noticeably, it only runs on PRs.

 ```yml
 # ./.github/workflows/PR.yml